kkauems/kkauems/README.md

 ## Hi there!
 I'm Kauê 😁
-✔ I’m currently studiyng Computer Engineering at UTFPR - Pato Branco
+✔ I'm currently studying Computer Engineering at UTFPR - Pato Branco ✔ I'm learning Java, C and other programming languages as well.

 ##